 Guatemala Country Report

-Guatemala has been pursuing anti-corruption and tax evasion investigations with international support, which has affected all business sectors.
-Contracts awarded during the previous two administrations are at greatest risk of judicial investigation, contract alteration, and fines although current government contracts may also be investigated.
-Legal contract enforcement is complicated by a weak judiciary.
-Mining sector concessions are also at risk of suspension over environmental and community consultation compliance issues.
-Protests against resource extraction and development continue increase installation damage risks.
+Guatemala has been pursuing anti-corruption and tax evasion investigations with international support, affecting all business sectors.
+Contracts awarded during the previous two administrations are at greatest risk of judicial investigation, contract alteration, and fines although incumbent government-issued contracts may also be investigated beginning in 2019.
+Enforcement of legal contracts is weakened by an ineffective judiciary.
+Mining-sector concessions risk permit suspensions over environmental and community consultation compliance issues.
+Demonstrations against resource extraction and development continue increase installation damage risks.
 The regulatory burden and business start-up framework have improved since 2014, when registration procedures were consolidated online.

 Vaccines required to enter the country